fomcl/savreaderwriter/savReaderWriter/documentation/index.rst

    :param savFileName: the file name of the spss data file

-   :param returnHeader: Boolean that indicates whether the first record should be a list of variable names (default = False)
+   :param returnHeader: Boolean that indicates whether the first record should be a list of variable names (default = ``False``)

-   :param recodeSysmisTo: indicates to which value missing values should be recoded (default = None, i.e. no recoding is done)
+   :param recodeSysmisTo: indicates to which value missing values should be recoded (default = ``None``, i.e. no recoding is done)

    :param selectVars: indicates which variables in the file should be selected.
 The variables should be  specified as a list or a tuple of valid variable names.
-If None is specified, all variables in the file are used (default = None)
+If None is specified, all variables in the file are used (default = ``None``)

-   :param idVar: indicates which variable in the file should be used for use as id variable for the 'get'  method (default = None)
+   :param idVar: indicates which variable in the file should be used for use as id variable for the 'get'  method (default = ``None``)

-   :param verbose: Boolean that indicates whether information about the spss data file (e.g., number of cases,  variable names, file size) should be printed on the screen (default = False).
+   :param verbose: Boolean that indicates whether information about the spss data file (e.g., number of cases,  variable names, file size) should be printed on the screen (default = ``False``).

    :param rawMode: Boolean that indicates whether values should get SPSS-style formatting, and whether date variables (if present) should be converted to ISO-dates.
-If True, the program does not format any values, which increases processing speed. (default = False)
+If True, the program does not format any values, which increases processing speed. (default = ``False``)

    :param ioUtf8: Boolean that indicates the mode in which text communicated to or from the I/O Module will be.
 Valid values are True (UTF-8 mode aka Unicode mode) and False (Codepage mode).
-Cf. ``SET UNICODE=ON/OFF`` (default = False)
+Cf. ``SET UNICODE=ON/OFF`` (default = ``False``)

    :param ioLocale: indicates the locale of the I/O module.
-Cf. ``SET LOCALE`` (default = None, which corresponds to ``".".join(locale.getlocale())``)
+Cf. ``SET LOCALE`` (default = ``None``, which corresponds to ``".".join(locale.getlocale())``)

 .. warning::